- ICH GCP

 Detailed Description

-This study is designed as a randomized, controlled, parallel-group clinical trial with a 1:1 allocation ratio.
-It will be conducted within the framework of the Colorectal Cancer Early Detection Program (PDPCCR) of the Vallès Occidental region, coordinated by the Cancer Screening Unit of the Consorci Corporació Sanitària Parc Taulí.
+This study is a pragmatic, randomized, parallel-group clinical trial with a 1:1 allocation ratio, conducted within the framework of the Colorectal Cancer Early Detection Program (PDPCCR) in the Vallès Occidental region.
+The trial is coordinated by the Cancer Screening Unit of the Consorci Corporació Sanitària Parc Taulí.

 Study Type